kadena-io/pact/docs/pact-reference.rst

 signatures can harm readability.
 However types can help document an API, so this is a judgement call.

+.. controlflow:

 Control Flow
 ~~~~~~~~~~~~

 Pact supports conditionals via `if <#if>`__, bounded looping, and of
 course function application.

+.. evilif:

-"If" considered harmful
+“If” considered harmful
 ^^^^^^^^^^^^^^^^^^^^^^^

 Consider avoiding ``if`` wherever possible: every branch makes code
 harder to understand and more prone to bugs.
 The best practice is to put
-"what am I doing" code in the front-end, and "validate this transaction
+“what am I doing” code in the front-end, and “validate this transaction
-which I intend to succeed" code in the smart contract.
+which I intend to succeed” code in the smart contract.

-Pact's original design left out ``if`` altogether (and looping), but it
+Pact’s original design left out ``if`` altogether (and looping), but it
 was decided that users should be able to judiciously use these features
 as necessary.

+.. use-the-enforce-luke:

 Use enforce
 ^^^^^^^^^^^

-"If" should never be used to enforce business logic invariants: instead,
+“If” should never be used to enforce business logic invariants: instead,
 `enforce <#enforce>`__ is the right choice, which will fail the
 transaction.

 Indeed, failure is the only *non-local exit* allowed by Pact.
 This
-reflects Pact's emphasis on *totality*.
+reflects Pact’s emphasis on *totality*.

+Note that `enforce-one <#enforce-one>`__ (added in Pact 2.3) allows for
+testing a list of enforcements such that if any pass, the whole
+expression passes.
+This is the sole example in Pact of “exception
+catching” in that a failed enforcement simply results in the next test
+being executed, short-circuiting on success.

 Use built-in keysets
 ^^^^^^^^^^^^^^^^^^^^